 You are here

-The Missouri Higher Education Core Curriculum Transfer Act (SB 997) guarantees that courses with a MOTR designation (denoted with this icon: ) will transfer to any public college or university in Missouri.
+The Missouri Higher Education Core Curriculum Transfer Act (SB 997) guarantees that courses with a MOTR designation (denoted with the MOTR symbol in the Jefferson College Catalog and the online Jefferson College class schedule) will transfer to any public college or university in Missouri.
 A core curriculum consisting of a 42 credit hour block will transfer as a whole to all public institutions of higher education in the state.
-No additional general education courses are necessary upon completion of a CORE 42 block.
+No additional general education courses are necessary upon completion of a CORE42 block.